AbdullahBatahaf/event-plan-calendar/README.md

 # Event Plan Calendar

-A web application built with FastAPI for managing event plans and calendars.
+A web application built with FastAPI for managing event plans and form them in calendar.

 ## Setup